 7550 E. Spring St.

 Get this: you can actually rent a boathouse shelter with tables, and that comes with the use of 15 paddle boats that seat up to three each.
 This package even comes with a jumper house.
-Or you can rent boats individually for $8 per half hour (weekends only).
-And if that’s not enough maritime activity for you, there is also a radio controlled model sailboat area (see above).
-The park has many other amenities, including the El Dorado Express train ($3 per ride, 10:30am-4pm Saturdays-Sundays, March through October), barbecues (first come, first served), shady picnic tables (can be reserved or first come first served), an archery range, and two stocked fishing lakes.
+Or you can rent boats individually (weekends only).
+And if that’s not enough maritime activity for you, there is also a radio-controlled model sailboat area (see above).
+The park has many other amenities, including the frontier-themed El Dorado Express train ($5 per ride, 11am-5pm Saturdays-Sundays), panning for treasure ($7), barbecues (first come, first served), shady picnic tables (can be reserved or first come first served), an archery range, and two stocked fishing lakes.
+Do bring cash -- parking is $7 on weekends, $8 on holidays.

 Charles H. Wilson Park – Torrance – All Aboard!